maxi1134/Home-Assistant-Config/documentation/automations_list.md

             Turn off and restricts the server lights

             Turn off the TV
+    - Neighbors:

+        Automatically mute the big speakers betweeen 2am and noon.

     - Maxi's Phone:

       Upon ringing, announce a call is incoming on the closest speaker in relation Maxi

       Trigger speakers nearby Maxi when the alarm goes off on the phone